heavyind/vue-trans/README.md

 ## Configuration

 VueTrans configuration requires your Vuex store and allows for configuration of other attributes.

+### Default configuration

-The default configuration object is as follows:
+The default configuration object looks like this:

 ```
 { store: null,